Redtech0inc/MCNet/README.md

 <li> forward arrow button

 ## disclaimer
-this is still in beta so please don't rage or insult for bad / not optimised code and also i know i used os.loadAPI a LOT but idc bc there a places in this mess where os.loadAPI is the only option if you have a better one then just tell me how to EXACTLY improve it
+this is still in beta so please don't rage or insult for bad / not optimized code and also i know i used os.loadAPI a LOT but idc bc there a places in this mess where os.loadAPI is the only option if you have a better one then just tell me how to EXACTLY improve it